 A current in the water could confuse shrimp and have them think that they are swimming upstream or downstream.

-One way to ensure that they are not jumping out is to put a lid on the tank.
+One way to ensure they are not jumping out is to put a lid on the tank.

-There are quite a few reasons why a shrimp would become stressed and might want to jump out of your aquarium.
+There are quite a few reasons a shrimp would become stressed and might want to jump out of your aquarium.

-Take care to ensure that your shrimp’s tank is not overcrowded and that they are not in a habitat with large, territorial fish that cause them stress.
+Ensure that your shrimp’s tank is not overcrowded and that they are not in a habitat with large, territorial fish that cause them stress.